 Hancock County Schools (hereto referred to as the District) recognizes that good nutrition and regular physical activity affect the health and well-being of the students of the Hancock County School District and is committed to the optimal development of every student.
 The District believes that by creating a safe and positive environment, as well as promoting student health and well-being, a student's ability to learn is positively impacted.
 The District's individual schools can play an important role in the developmental process by which students establish their health and nutrition habits by providing nutritious meals and snacks through the District's participation in a variety of meal programs.
-In addition, the District's support of good eating habits, and promotion of increased physical activity, both in and out of the school day, further emphasizes our District belief that as our students "Learn Today", they will "Lead Tomorrow".
+In addition, the District's support of good eating habits, and promotion of increased physical activity, both in and out of the school day.